MengyiG/MyChromePlug/README.md

 # Lead Tracker App

-This is a lead tracker Chrome extension that support users sourcing potential leads by saving tab URLs or capturing inputs to local storage.
+This is a lead tracker Chrome extension that supports users sourcing potential leads by saving URLs to local storage.

 ![Lead Tracker Pic](/lead%20tracker.jpg)